Bahrain activist al-Khawaja to travel home, press for father's release

 By Aziz El Yaakoubi

-RIYADH, Sept 15 (Reuters) - A daughter of prominent Bahraini rights activist Abdulhadi al-Khawaja is planning to return to the Gulf state along with a group of international activists on Friday to press for her father's release from prison, rights groups said.
+RIYADH, Sept 15 (Reuters) - A daughter of prominent Bahraini rights activist Abdulhadi al-Khawaja is planning to return to the Gulf state on Friday, risking her arrest as she presses for her father's release from prison, rights groups said.

-Khawaja, who is also a Danish citizen, is a former president of the Bahrain Centre for Human Rights and is now serving a life sentence for his role in Bahrain's pro-democracy protests in 2011.
+Khawaja, also a Danish citizen, is a former president of the Bahrain Centre for Human Rights and is serving a life sentence for his role in Bahrain's pro-democracy protests in 2011.

-His daughter Maryam said she will travel to Bahrain because her father was denied access to urgent and critical medical treatment, part of the reason why he is on hunger strike.
+His daughter Maryam said she would travel to Bahrain because her father was denied access to urgent and critical medical treatment, part of the reason why he is on hunger strike.

 "I am attempting to go back to try to raise pressure and attention around his case," added Khawaja, who normally lives in Denmark.

-A group of activists said they will join her, including Amnesty International Secretary General Agnes Callamard and Front Line Defenders' Olive Moore, the two organisations told Reuters on Friday.
+A group of activists said they would join her, including Amnesty International Secretary General Agnes Callamard and Front Line Defenders' Olive Moore, the two organisations told Reuters on Friday.

-The Bahraini government did not immediately respond to questions on whether the group will be allowed in Bahrain or if there are any charges against Maryam Al-Khawaja.
+Asked whether there were any charges against Maryam Al-Khawaja, the Bahraini government said she was convicted after she "assaulted" two policewomen in 2014 and she "never served or appealed her one year sentence".

 On Wednesday, Abdulhadi al-Khawaja resumed his hunger strike after authorities did not allow him to get to a scheduled medical appointment, his second daughter, Zainab, told Reuters.

-His decision followed an announcement by rights groups that hundreds of other political prisoners had suspended their hunger strike as the government promised to improve prison conditions.
+His decision followed an announcement by rights groups that hundreds of other political prisoners had suspended hunger strikes as the government promised to improve prison conditions.

 On Wednesday the government denied Khawaja was on hunger strike, adding he has "repeatedly and voluntarily declined to attend his regular medical appointments".